Marianne Khoury

-Marianne Khoury (born October 2, 1958) is Egyptian film director and producer.
+Marianne Khoury (born 1958) is Egyptian film director and producer.

+Early life and education

-Khoury was born in 1958 in Cairo.
+Marianne Khoury was born in 1958 in Cairo.
 She received her BA in economics and political science from the American University in Cairo in 1980, and her MA in economics from Oxford University in the United Kingdom in 1982.

+Career

+Khoury collaborated on multiple films with her uncle Youssef Chahine.

+She is a managing partner of Misr International Films, which Chahine founded.

+Other activities

-She was a jury at the 33rd Cairo International Film Festival for the digital competition in 2009.
+Khoury was a jury at the 33rd Cairo International Film Festival for the digital competition in 2009.
 She was also on the jury at the 2012 Cannes Film Festival for the "Nikon Discovery Award for Short Film".
-She was the artistic director for the 2024 El Gouna Film Festival.

-She collaborated on multiple films with her uncle Youssef Chahine.
-Khoury is a managing partner of Misr International Films, which Chahine founded.